-Figure 2 is a timing diagram for the various frequency outputs.
-The high frequency CF output is intended for communication and calibration purposes.
-CF produces a 90 ms wide, active high pulse ( $t_4$ ) at a frequency that is proportional to active power.
-The CF output frequencies are given in Table 8.
-As with F1 and F2, if the period of CF ( $t_5$ ) falls below 180 ms, the CF pulse width is set to half the period.
+Figure 2 shows a timing diagram for the various frequency outputs.
+The high frequency CF output is intended to be used for communications and calibration purposes.
+CF produces a 90 ms wide, active high pulse (t_4) at a frequency that is proportional to active power.
+The CF output frequencies are given in Table 7.
+As in the case of F1 and F2, if the period of CF (t_5) falls below 180 ms, the CF pulse width is set to half the period.
 For example, if the CF frequency is 20 Hz, the CF pulse width is 25 ms.